mapcomponents/react-map-components-maplibre/src/stories/README.md

     // set initializedRef.current to true to make sure this function gets only called once initializedRef.current = true;

-    // populate the mapRef.current variable
+    // populate the map reference
     mapRef.current = mapContext.getMap(props.mapId);

     // optionally add layers, sources, event listeners, controls, images to the MapLibre instance that are required by this component